 We have changed how we receive orders from our Distribution Centres and direct suppliers, including drop boxes that remove the need for physical contact.

-We have used existing digital signage to reiterate social distancing and COVIDSafe messaging, and provided A0 sized posters to stores that don’t have this option.
+We have used existing digital signage to reiterate physical distancing and COVIDSafe messaging, and provided A0 sized posters to stores that don’t have this option.

 Adjusted trading hours